-2.2.1.
+2.2.2.
 Registering with Activation Keys

 Red Hat recommends using activation keys for registering and configuring client systems that access RHN Proxy Server or RHN Satellite Server.
 Activation keys can be used to register, entitle, and subscribe systems in a batch.
-Refer to the Activation Keys section of the Red Hat Update Agent chapter within the RHN Management Reference Guide for instructions on use.
+Refer to the section "Activation Keys" in the RHN Satellite Server Reference Guide for more information on activation keys.